volkmen/aws-cdk-cheat-sheet/README.md

 # THIS IS MY CHEAT_SHEET FOR AWS-CDK USING TS

-## There are created samples of services and where it everything comes from
+## There are created samples of services and where everything comes from

 The `cdk.json` file tells the CDK Toolkit how to execute your app.